egberts/egberts.github.io-src/content/articles/python-development-loop.md

 cd myrepo
 ```

-Depending if package is ready, make said package 'pseudo-installed' and live edit-able.
+Depending on if package is ready, make said package 'pseudo-installed' and live edit-able.
 This enables you to skip the "install" part of the tight "edit python source→pip install→ pytest → edit python source" development loop.

 ```shell